-The interiors speak to the school’s history in the preservation of beloved original elements from the gymnasium floor to the famed “senior bench.”
-This blend of old with the new welcome’s faculty and students with a fresh design while school pride has been incorporated in through the simplicity and sophistication of color.
-The motif of a static gradient is carried throughout the school creating a clean look that speaks to the digital age the students are a part of and will professionally be entering.
-The brighter, modern design complete with daylit touchdown and collaboration areas is a more conducive learning atmosphere for students as they work individually and as teams.
+The interiors represent the school’s history in preserving beloved original elements from the gymnasium floor to the famed “senior bench.”
+The blend of old and new welcomes faculty and students with a fresh design, while school pride has been incorporated through the simplicity and sophistication of color.
+The motif of a static gradient is carried throughout the school, creating a clean look that speaks to the digital age the students are a part of and will professionally be entering.
+The brighter, modern design, complete with daylit touchdown and collaboration areas, is a more conducive learning atmosphere for students as they work individually and as teams.

 Programs of excellence at Hillcrest include an International Baccalaureate program and an award-winning Performing Arts department.
-An important part of the school story, special consideration and creative design solutions were employed to further enhance and support these programs and elevate their prominence within the school.
-The new design provides a place for everyone with Hillcrest’s diverse student body, telling them that they are an important part of the journey together.
+An important part of the school story, special consideration, and creative design solutions were employed to further enhance and support these programs and elevate their prominence within the school.
+The new design provides a place for everyone within Hillcrest’s diverse student body, telling them they are an important part of the journey together.

-Tucked behind a hill mid-campus, the original building lacked a sense of presence and community pride.
+Tucked behind a hill mid-campus, the original building lacked presence and visibility.
 For the rebuild, Principal Leavitt envisioned a more prominent location visible from well-traveled 900 East.
-The resulting design solution is an impressive academic tower, performing arts center, and visible school pride featuring husky mascot art.
+The resulting design solution is an impressive academic tower and performing arts center with school pride on display

 “We’ve walked everybody [in the District] through this new facility, this gym and field house and they just shake their heads; they’re just in awe.
 The functionality of it beyond the look is just amazing.
 It’s working great.”